๐Ÿ”ณLattice Theory

 Structural Principles: Duality and Symmetry

-One of lattice theory's most powerful tools is the duality principle, which doubles your theorems for free.
-Every statement about a poset has a dual obtained by reversing the order relation.
+The duality principle is one of lattice theory's most powerful tools.
+It doubles your theorems for free: every statement about a poset has a dual obtained by reversing the order relation.

 Duality Principle

-Compare: Original vs. dual diagrams—the dual swaps minimal and maximal elements, chains remain chains (just reversed), and antichains stay antichains.
-If you prove something about infima, you immediately get the dual result about suprema.
+Compare: Original vs. dual diagrams.
+The dual swaps minimal and maximal elements, turns joins into meets, and reverses all covering relations.
+But the "shape" of chains and antichains is preserved.
+If you prove something about infima, you immediately get the dual result about suprema with no extra work.

 Quick Reference Table